“How can I become a millionaire in Nigeria?”

 You see the best time to start your business was yesterday but if you are just waking to this realization the best time to start your business is today (now).

-Another believe that we humans usually have is it’s never too late to start.
+Another belief that we humans usually have is it’s never too late to start.
 Well, in as much as I agree with this I’ll also say experience is key.
 There’s a big difference in a man that started his company at age 21 from a man that started at age 30 and here’s why I said so.

 The man that started his company at age 21 will have gathered more than enough experience and through this will have made his company grow while the man just starting at age 30 is just planning and thinking how it will go.